Hokkaido-Open-Hardware/PSC-ONE/software/README.md

 It includes:

-- Boot software
+* Boot software
-- PSC-OS kernel
+* PSC-OS kernel
-- User-mode applications
+* User-mode applications
-- System-call interface
+* System-call interface
-- Device-control libraries
+* Device-control libraries
-- FAT32 filesystem support
+* FAT32 filesystem support
-- Hardware-accelerator APIs
+* Hardware-accelerator APIs
+* Limited multitasking support
-- Test and diagnostic programs
+* Test and diagnostic programs

 The figure below illustrates the conceptual PSC-ONE software architecture, including user programs, kernel services, device drivers, and the PSC-ONE hardware platform.

 <img src="docs/PSC_OS.jpg" width="800">

 > This diagram presents the conceptual architecture of PSC-OS and PSC-ONE.
 > Some modules shown in the diagram may represent planned or experimental extensions.

+PSC-OS currently provides limited multitasking support, allowing a user program and a kernel task to run concurrently through timer-interrupt-based task switching.

 All major software components are developed specifically for PSC-ONE and are closely integrated with its custom hardware architecture.